molashin12/Vidzyme/README.md

 **Vidzyme** is a FastAPI-based pipeline that:
 1. Uses **Google Gemini** (via `gemini_secret.txt`) to write a video script
 2. Splits the script into lines and generates AI images (Pollinations or any other image/video generation API)
-3. Translates prompts via `googletrans` if needed
+3. Enhances prompts for better image generation quality
 4. Generates voice-overs with **ElevenLabs TTS** (`voice_secret.txt`)
 5. Assembles images or videos, audio, and captions into a short video with **MoviePy**, **FFmpeg**, and **ImageMagick**
 6. Streams real-time progress via Server-Sent Events (SSE)